 Hang around a group of runners long enough and you’ll hear about an injury each of them as sustained.
 Worn a bit like a badge of honor these discussions perpetuate the idea that running hurts and always leads to injury.

-Michael Conlon, owner and Physical Therapist of Finish Line PT, says most runners experience injuries because they don’t do any preventative work.
 Instead of learning about their weaknesses or spending a few minutes each day on exercises that will improve stability, runners focus solely on the act of running as a means to improve.

 Pre-hab is the new black!

 Stop waiting until you end up at the Physical Therapists in pain and spend a few minutes each day on a couple moves that will keep your hips strong and your stride right.
-These are the moves that have kept my IT Band happy for many years now!

-Myth 6: Everyone hits The Wall
+Myth 6: Everyone Hits The Wall

 “The Wall” has become a loaded term in running, just the mention of it causes us to cringe and then to ponder what we’ll do when it happens because it has to happen, right?

-The “wall” is loosely defined as the point in the marathon when everything goes from “I can’t believe I’m going to do this” to “I can’t do this”.
 The body has run out of glycogen and every step begins to feel like a cement block has been tied to your leg and is also known as bonking.

-Hitting the wall is the result of either pushing beyond your limits and/or running out of fuel.
 Training the body to use fat for fuel is the first step, completing a full training cycle with a coach is another and learning when to take in carbs during the race is the final piece.Photo from Saudi Marathon

 Myth 7: There is a Perfect Diet

-All right maybe this isn’t just running related, it’s everyone who thinks that going Vegan makes for a stronger runner or going Paleo makes you leaner and faster.
-Matt Fitzgerald did an amazing job of breaking this down in his book Diet Cults (read review)
+All right maybe this isn’t just running myth related, it’s everyone who thinks that going Vegan makes for a longer lasting runner or going Keto makes you leaner and faster.

 “Science has established quite definitively that humans are able to thrive equally well on a variety of diets.”